You can choose between a vertical or horizontal band saw, making the right decision depends on the user’s needs.

 For those who choose a steel frame model, it will come with cast iron wheels, which can create a flywheel effect to result in cuts that are both steady and reliable.

 You’ll notice that on the rims of the wheels of your bandsaw, there are tires that provide the cushion for the blade’s easy tracking.
 A majority of welded steel bandsaws have flat tires that can effectively track blades the have a girth that measures one inch or more.
 This is greatly helpful when you’re performing heavy-duty resawing.

-Bandsaws are pretty powerful tool.
-Hence, anyone who owns or uses them should be looking for particular models that offer good safety features that will definitely be needed while the saw was being used.
+Bandsaws are a pretty powerful tool.
+Hence, anyone who owns or uses them should be looking for particular models that offer good safety features that will be needed while the saw was being used.
 One main safety feature you should look for is the blade guard, which lessens the risk for injury.
 But the blade guard should be adjusted before cutting, to see if the blade guides (both upper set and lower set) are working well and won’t put you to danger.

-In addition this, of course using safety goggles and clothing should help in reducing risks in a large capacity while cutting any material (e.g. metals).
+Also this, of course using safety goggles and clothing should help in reducing risks in a large capacity while cutting any material (e.g. metals).